sidisha17/portfolio/particle-filter-project.md

 permalink: /projects/particle-filter/
 ---

-## Smart Tracking: From Pixels to a Path with Particle Filters
+##  Particle Filter based Tracker for Geospatial Tracking

 Tracking a vehicle accurately is a classic challenge in robotics and computer vision.
 In a recent project, I explored how to build a smarter tracking system by combining traditional Bayesian filtering with modern deep learning principles and real-world environmental knowledge.